sib-swiss/termal/roadmap.md

 Urgent
 ------

-* B0007: the consensus is shorter than the alignment in `CD00377_ICL-PEPM_wDesc.msa`.
-This is due to sevral cases of non-letter characters being pushed onto the consensus; the first one is at position 271, and has ASCII code 129 (note that lowercase 'z' is 122; in fact no letter should be above 127.
-IDK if this is in the original data or an artifact of my computation of the residue frequencies.

 Normal
 ------

+1. B0007: the consensus is shorter than the alignment in `CD00377_ICL-PEPM_wDesc.msa`.
+This is due to sevral cases of non-letter characters being pushed onto the consensus; the first one is at position 271, and has ASCII code 129 (note that lowercase 'z' is 122; in fact no letter should be above 127.
+IDK if this is in the original data or an artifact of my computation of the residue frequencies.  => Fixed.
+This was due to a kludgy conversion to lowercase: `br.residue as u8 + 97 - 65`.
+This works if the residue is _uppercase_, but if it is already lowercase, it doesn't return the same character - worse, it it will yield a value > 127, which will be interpreted as a non-ASCII character.
+At the time of writing, we still only considered uppercase residues in the alignments.

 1. B0006: crash.
 To reproduce: `cr data/CD00377_ICL-PEPM_wDesc.msa`; then G L =>
    Fixed - was caused by an 'X' in the alignment, which was not a key in any